 financial well-being is important to your health

 While the best things in life are free, money is needed to pay the bills; therefore, getting financially healthy is important.
 One of the biggest stress for many is “finances”.
 “Do I have enough for a rainy day?”
 “What will happen if I lose my job?”
-How about the unanticipated expenses that put a dent in your monthly budge-like medical expenses, the car breaking down, or a new computer is needed.
+How about the unanticipated expenses that can put a dent in your monthly budget-like medical expenses, the car breaking down, or a new computer is needed.

 Worrying about money impacts your total health and that is why improving your financial health is important to prevent and/or minimize the stress created by your financial situation.
 Making a monthly budget is a good place to start.
 Take it one step further and have a weekly expense budget for the every day essentials.
 How much do I need for groceries, transportation (travel to and from work, school, appointments), and incidentals?
 You may even benefit from a free consultation with a financial planner or advisor.

 1st portion (33%) – is used for your current living expenses (rent, utilities, groceries, etc.)